jkurian/tweeter/README.md

 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+OR

+1. Visit the prototype for this app on Heroku: https://pure-retreat-83293.herokuapp.com/

 ## Dependencies

 - Express